wadevenz/FEB24-T1A2-Portfolio/README.md

 My target audience is prospective employers looking to hire a junior developer â€” preferably here on the Gold Coast, up in Brisbane or a company who will allow me to work remotely.
 I know the industry is tough at the moment, and to get hired you need to stand out and make an impression.
 I designed my website to feel clean and seamless, but with touches of fun and colour to reflect my personality.
 I don't just want prospective employers to see what I can do (although that's important).
 I want them to get a sense of who I am â€” fun and easy to work with.
 The exact type of developer you'd want on your team.

+I would also hope this site appeals to colleagues and developers in similar situations and provides an ability to network and collaborate.

 ## Sitemap